Jamaican Cornmeal Porridge

 This corn porridge can be served hot or chilled for a hearty breakfast.
 It is traditionally served with some hard-dough bread or crackers.

-You can top it with slivered nuts such as almonds, walnuts, pistachios, etc, or seeds such as sunflower seeds, pumpkin seeds, flax seeds, chia seeds, etc.
+You can top it with slivered nuts such as almonds, walnuts, pistachios, or sunflower seeds, pumpkin seeds, flax seeds, or chia seeds.

 You can also serve it with buttered and sliced hard-dough bread or crackers on the side.
 In Jamaica, it is also enjoyed with Jamaican Fried Dumplings (Johnny Cakes).